 One thing I’m sure I will not get used to in London is the weather.
 I’m not well acquainted to coldness, I’m more of a loose tank-top girl.
 I checked and is 10ºC there, that translates to 50ºF here, that’s hella’ freezing for me.
 I’m wearing a comfy sweater because I know planes can be quite cold, but I hope the airplane has free blankets waiting for me.

-After walking the duty free twice and getting Drake a box of chocolates, I sit in front of my gate waiting to board.
+After walking the duty free twice and getting Michael a box of chocolates, I sit in front of my gate waiting to board.
 I take my copy of The Great Gatsby out and start reading from the start.
 I have always loved the purity and complex of this book, it doesn’t matter how many times I have read it.
 I know Gatsby is really interesting and mysterious, but I always find myself rooting for Nick, for me he is the base of the story, the best wingman in the history of books.

 I get lost easily in the read, finishing the first chapters in a matter of minutes.
 When I move my eyes up I see a line in front of my gate, indicating is time to board.